Fouke Monster

-In Arkansas folklore, the Fouke Monster /ˈfaʊk/, also known as the Boggy Creek Monster and the Swamp Stalker, is purported to be a humanoid creature, similar to descriptions of Bigfoot, that was allegedly sighted in the rural town of Fouke, Arkansas during the early 1970s.
-The creature was alleged to have attacked a local family.
+The Fouke Monster /ˈfaʊk/ is a large, hairy mythical humanoid creature said to have been sighted in the rural town of Fouke and the area of Miller County, Arkansas, during the early 1970s.
+Similar to descriptions of Bigfoot, the creature was alleged to have attacked a local family.
 It has since become a part of Arkansas folklore.
 Stories of the creature influenced the 1972 docudrama horror film The Legend of Boggy Creek, which became the 11th highest-grossing film of 1972 and is today considered to be a cult classic.

 The creature was named by journalist Jim Powell, who reported on it for the Texarkana Gazette and the Texarkana Daily News.

 Description

 Various reports between 1971 and 1974 described it as being a large, bipedal creature covered in long dark hair.
 It was estimated to be about 7 ft tall with a weight of 250–300 lb.
 Later reports claimed that it was far larger, with one witness describing it as 10 ft tall, with an estimated weight of 800 lb.
 Some accounts describe the Fouke Monster as running swiftly with a galloping gait and swinging its arms in a fashion similar to a monkey.
 Reports also describe it as having a terrible odor, the odor being described as a combination of a skunk and a wet dog, and as having bright red eyes about the size of silver dollars.

 A variety of tracks and claw marks have been discovered which are claimed to belong to the creature.
 One set of footprints reportedly measured 17 in in length and 7 in wide, while another appeared to show feet that only possessed three toes.